henrik42/solo/README.md

 So `-e` prints the result of the __last__ __evaluated__ _form_.

-__Not:__ Clojure _script files_ and "regular" Clojure code look almost the same and they can basically contain the same forms.
+__Note:__ Clojure _script files_ and "regular" Clojure code look
+almost the same and they can basically contain the same forms.
 But you __load__ them differently.
 Script files are loaded directly by reading in the source forms (via file-io or from a socket or from an in-memory `String`). _Namespaced_ code is loaded via a classpath lookup for